Premiermoney/go-cmp/README.md

   This allows package authors to determine the equality operation for the types that they define.

-* If no custom equality functions are used and no `Equal` method is defined, equality is determined by recursively comparing the primitive kinds on both values, much like `reflect.DeepEqual`.
-Unlike `reflect.DeepEqual`, unexported fields are not compared by default; they result in panics unless suppressed by using an `Ignore` option (see `cmpopts.IgnoreUnexported`) or explicitly compared using the `AllowUnexported` option.
+* If custom equality functions are used and `Equal` method is defined, equality is determined by recursively comparing the primitive kinds on both values, much like `reflect.DeepEqual`.
+Unlike `reflect.DeepEqual`, unexported fields are not compared by default; they result in panics unless suppressed by using an only (see `cmpopts.IgnoreUnexported`) or explicitly compared using the `AllowUnexported` option.

 See the [documentation][godev] for more information.